ZsoltMolnarrr/BetterCombat/README.md

 Before committing yourself to implementing any change for the project, it is strongly suggested to check with us on Discord.
 The project has a strong vision for what technical solutions are accepted, and what features belong to the scope of the project.

-Try to send pull requests with the following content:
+Avoid creating pull requests with the following content:
 - huge code changes
 - implementing feature that already exist in some form